Three Looks One Dress Blog

 Knowing that Griffin doesn’t wear a lot of makeup on a day-to-day basis, I was curious and perhaps a bit nervous to see how she’d receive this look.
 Her reaction to this look was amazing!
 She suddenly took on a diva persona (in a good way) and really commanded the rest of the shoot.
 Jeannine photographed her in another dress as well with this look, and the glamorous, bold Griffin really shined through.

-However, even with these helpful photos of Griffin, many brides won’t be able to envision which style will most compliment their face shape and features.
-That’s why choosing a makeup artist with lots of experience (ahm, like me) and cultivating a relationship before the wedding day is so important!
-Schedule a trial makeup application or book your makeup artist for your bridal shower or bachelorette party so you get a chance to see your look (and make adjustments if necessary) before your big day.
+However, even with these helpful photos of Griffin, many brides won’t be able to envision which style will most complement their face shape and features.
+That’s why choosing a bridal makeup artist with lots of experience (ahm, like me) and cultivating a relationship before the wedding day is the best way to go!
+Scheduling a trial makeup application or booking your bridal makeup artist for your bridal shower or bachelorette party gives you the opportunity to see your look in advance and make any necessary adjustments.

 Credits: